Reviews You Can Rely On

 Warmth: Mittens

-When looking at warmth, the mittens topped the charts.
-The Black Diamond Mercury Mitt is filled with 323 grams of PrimaLoft Gold and is the warmest mitt (or glove for that matter) that we tested.
+When it came to warmth, the mittens topped the charts.
+The Black Diamond Mercury Mitt is filled with 323 grams of PrimaLoft Gold and is the warmest mitt that we tested.
 The Burton Gore-Tex Mitten is a lighter option that still provides enough warmth in its double-glove construction for most winter conditions in the lower 48.
-Of all the mitts, the Burton Gore-Tex is the most breathable, followed by the Black Diamond Mercury Mitt.
+Warmth is often inversely related to breathability, and of all the mitts, the Burton Gore-Tex is the most breathable, followed by the Black Diamond Mercury Mitt.
+A stand-out difference between the Mercury Mitt and the rest is the puffy, removable full-mitten liner.

 Warmth: Gloves

 Make sure you get the fit of your gloves or mitts correct.
 If they fit too tight, circulation to the hands will be reduced, resulting in colder digits.
+Too loose, and you lose a significant amount of dexterity.

 Water Resistance